english-blog/english-blog.github.io/_posts/2014-05-02-fat-acceptance.md

 I have only one question.

-> Why is it that I never met an obese/overweight person who eats a well-balanced food with lots of raw veggies, greens, and fruits, who follows a regular exercise routine, and sleeps at least 8 hrs a day?.
+> Why is it that I never met an obese/overweight person who eats a well-balanced food with lots of raw veggies, greens, and fruits, who follows a regular exercise routine, and who sleeps at least 8 hrs a day?

 Surprise!.
 There is no one.

-Isn't your body size, the direct output of your lifestyle?.
+Isn't your body size, the direct output of your lifestyle?

 I am not just talking about fad diets.
 I am not just talking about a rigorous workout regime.
 I am talking about everything you do with your life.
 Your lifestyle.